- New mandatory public health measures in effect April 6.

 COVID-19 response: Movie theatres must close

 Theatres and other movie venues, otherwise known as exhibitors, were first allowed to reopen in June.
-They are encouraged to review these relaunch guidance documents developed by Alberta Health:

 For general information, visit COVID-19 info for Albertans.